AL6981/Fostering-an-Inclusive-Community/workshop-1.md

 * Let's work on how we might...
 * I wonder whether it's possible to...

-Can the group share some others?
+~Can the group share some others?
 * Instead of 'ya, but' use 'yes, and'
-Test change

 ## Difficult Conversations:
 ##### Time to Practice!